NicholasBotorog/Junior-Star-Project-One/README.md

 ## Challenges:

-* Implementing the passing function to change the current possition of the player.
+* Implementing the passing function to change the current position of the player.
 * Increasing the speed of the defenders after each goal.

 ## Bugs:
-* There is a bug with the final wistle after the game is over
+* There is a bug with the final whistle after the game is over.

+## Wins:
+* My biggest win was creating my first ever project.
+At the begining I was overwhelmed about the idea of creating a game from scratch, but it turns out even after just one month of studying something like this is possible and doable.